ChameleonCloud/docs/source/technical/stitching.rst

 Connecting Chameleon to ExoGENI
 _______________________________

-ExoGENI is one of the two primary GENI testbeds.
+`ExoGENI <http://www.exogeni.net/>`_ is one of the two primary `GENI <http://www.geni.net/>`_ testbeds.
 ExoGENI allows users to create isolated experimental environments with compute and network resources distributed across 20 sites.
 ExoGENI has a special type of connection called “stitchport” which is a formally defined meeting point between VLANs dynamically provisioned within Chameleon and ExoGENI slices.
 Users can create slices on ExoGENI testbed, and connect these slices with Chameleon nodes by using a stitchport.

-Stitchports that exist in ExoGENI topology are listed on ExoGENI Wiki (`ExoGENI Resource Types: Stitchport Identifiers <Stitchports that exist in ExoGENI topology are listed on ExoGENI Wiki (ExoGENI Resource Types: Stitchport Identifiers).
-URLs for port locations and corresponding VLAN tags are used to create a stitchport connection.
-Stitchport information for Chameleon is listed as below:>`_).
+Stitchports that exist in ExoGENI topology are listed on ExoGENI Wiki (`ExoGENI Resource Types: Stitchport Identifiers <https://wiki.exogeni.net/doku.php?id=public:experimenters:resource_types:start#stitch_port_identifiers>`_).
 URLs for port locations and corresponding VLAN tags are used to create a stitchport connection.
 Stitchport information for Chameleon is listed as below:

-- Port Location: ChameleonUC@ION
+- Port Location: ``ChameleonUC@ION``

     URL: http://geni-orca.renci.org/owl/ion.rdf#AL2S/Chameleon/Cisco/6509/GigabitEthernet/1/1

     Allowed VLANs: 3291-3299

-- Port Location: ChameleonTACC@ION
+- Port Location: ``ChameleonTACC@ION``

     URL: http://geni-orca.renci.org/owl/ion.rdf#AL2S/TACC/Cisco/6509/TenGigabitEthernet/1/1